Exponential growth of colored HOMFLY-PT homology: Introduction

 \begin{thm-nono} .
 Let $\cal{K}$ be a labelled knot.
 For sufficiently large $N$, there are isomorphisms

-between a grading-collapsed version of reduced colored HOMFLY-PT homology and reduced colored $\slN$ homology.
+between a grading-collapsed version of reduced colored HOMFLY-PT homology and reduced colored $\glnn{N}$ homology.
 See Theorem~\ref{thm-gradcollapse}. \end{thm-nono}

 Theorem~\ref{thm-2} relies on the fact that the reduced colored HOMFLY-PT homology is finite-dimensional for knots, see Proposition~\ref{prop-findim}.
-On the contrary, the original \emph{unreduced} colored HOMFLY-PT homology of Mackaay-Sto\v{s}i\'c-Vaz \cite{MSV} and Webster-Williamson \cite{WW} is always infinite-dimensional.
-Nevertheless, we find an analogue of Theorem~\ref{thm-1}, which relates it to unreduced colored $\slN$ homologies and -- more generally -- their $\Sigma$-deformed versions, which have been defined by Wu in \cite{Wu2} and further studied by Rose and the author in \cite{RW}.
+On the contrary, the original \emph{unreduced} colored HOMFLY-PT homology of Mackaay--Sto\v{s}i\'c--Vaz \cite{MSV} and Webster--Williamson \cite{WW} is always infinite-dimensional.
+Nevertheless, we find an analogue of Theorem~\ref{thm-1}, which relates it to unreduced colored $\glnn{N}$ homologies and---more generally---their $\Sigma$-deformed versions, which have been defined by Wu in \cite{Wu2} and further studied by Rose and the author in \cite{RW}.

 \begin{thm-nono} Let $\cal{L}$ be a labelled link.
 There is a spectral sequence